-BUSINESS B730 Strategic Management of Technology BUSINESS C711 Health Economics and Evaluation BUSINESS C727 Pharma/Biotech Business Issues
+BUSINESS C711 Health Economics and Evaluation BUSINESS C727 Pharma/Biotech Business Issues

 Winter/Summer

 BIOMEDDC 702 Community Internship

 BIOMEDDC 703 Scholarly Paper

 EVALUATION

 Students will be evaluated in each of the five courses based on a variety of assessments (e.g., presentations, reports, learning portfolio, class participation).
 A letter grade will be assigned by the course instructor/coordinator upon completion of the course requirements.
 Students must obtain a B- or better in each of their courses in order to remain in the program.
 A failing grade for a graduate level course is a C+ or below.
 The internship course will be evaluated as pass/fail.